UCI-GDIM31/class-activities-Laura27Apr/README.md

 #10
 We would make the parameter (input) "int" since the choice is based on the player¡¯s current friendship level, which is a whole number value; and the return type (output) would be "boolean" since the requirements of this step is that to make the response "tells you whether or not", which is a true/false judgement.

+1. Classes are like the ingredients of a plate to make a cake. and the Component is the cake.
+We use ingredients (classes) to make and form the cake (Component).
+2. This is because as the ball bounces again and again, the times the ball multiplies the GetColorMultiplier again and again.
+In this scenario, this value increases exponentially, and the ball's brightness grows ever brighter.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727